Monterey Bay, California

 Completion Assurance Guarantees end once the project is delivered — a milestone called Commercial Operation Date or COD.
 CAGs are also not insurance or bonds (insurance products cannot serve as a financial instrument; more), nor do they obligate the issuer to pay for cost overruns, a contractor that does not perform, nor a host of other issues that can crop up during new project construction.

 The issued CAG would sit as a form of accountability for the parties to work together to finish the project.
-A cash deposit of 25% or more can also be used (compare), but CAGs or cash enable the family office funder access to their own capital for covering up to 100% of the project’s costs in exchange for equity.
+A cash surety deposit of 25%-35% or more can also be used (compare), but CAGs or cash enable the family office funder access to their own capital for covering up to 100% of the project’s costs in exchange for equity.

 Nor is it necessary to obtain the type of instrument widely used for commodity Trade Finance, a “documentary” Letter of Credit.
 Documentary LCs or DLCs are “cashed” (they can only use cash as their basis) upon completion of the trade transaction to pay the seller.
-Here, a “Standby” or “Demand Guarantee” works the opposite way: upon completion of the project, the guarantee is allowed to expire and is released (with any underlying asset returned, not cashed).
+Here, a “Standby” or “Demand Guarantee” works the opposite way: upon completion of the project, the guarantee is allowed to expire and is released (with any underlying asset returned), not cashed.

 Why is this guarantee even necessary?
-CAP funding’s non-recourse debt combined with a (typically) minority equity carried interest (exact split to be negotiated after completion of our due diligence), uses this innovative structure to fund up to 100% of project budgets above $25 million, without upfront fees.
-This capital is a hybrid of debt and equity from one source — a “one stop shop” approach — with numerous advantages, including that we take out much of the guesswork, making project funding more of a science than an “artful adventure into the unknown”. more
+CAP funding’s non-recourse debt combined with a (typically) minority equity carried interest (exact split to be negotiated after completion of our due diligence), uses this innovative structure to fund up to 100% of project budgets above $25 million, without upfront fees when the developer brings their own security.
+This capital is a hybrid of debt and equity from one source — a “one stop shop” approach, though we’re fine with other funders in the capital stack, if that’s what the developer prefers — deliver numerous advantages, including that we take out much of the guesswork, making project funding more of a science than an “artful adventure into the unknown”.
+CAP Benefits | Problems we solve

 What is the payoff?